noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 The upcoming **RSA-to-ECC migration** amplifies this risk.
 If handled poorly, it could simultaneously invalidate 130,000 medical facilities’ Konnektoren, smartcards, and terminals — a synchronized failure triggered by a single deadline.

 The cause isn’t technology.
 It’s a **leadership gap in managing complexity**.
-Rigid compliance schedules from Gematik collide with operational realities from vendors like Arvato and CGM.
+Rigid gematik compliance schedules clash with operational realities at vendors like Arvato and CGM.
 No one owns end-to-end reliability.
 Each participant optimizes their silo while the whole system drifts toward systemic fragility.

 The German case is not an anomaly — it’s a magnified reflection of what happens everywhere when leaders stop enforcing *architectural atomization*.
-Redundancy without separation becomes interlock.
+Redundancy without separation becomes an interlock.
 Process without accountability becomes chaos.

 ---